 - Choose one of their sample layers (World Countries or Provinces of Thailand) tab and select OK.

-- Choose a simplification methods of your choice, and use the slider at the bottom of the page to increase the level of simplification of the mapped features.
+- Choose a simplification method of your choice, and use the slider at the bottom of the page to increase the level of simplification of the mapped features.

 I encourage you to experiment with the various methods and settings to see how simplification eliminates unnecessary elements as you move through different map scales.